dschnelldavis/angular2-json-schema-form/README.md

   * [Mozilla](https://blog.mozilla.org/services/)'s [React JSON Schema Form](https://github.com/mozilla-services/react-jsonschema-form) for [React](https://facebook.github.io/react/) ([examples](https://mozilla-services.github.io/react-jsonschema-form/)), and
   * [Joshfire](http://www.joshfire.com)'s [JSON Form](http://github.com/joshfire/jsonform/wiki) for [jQuery](https://jquery.com) ([examples](http://ulion.github.io/jsonform/playground/))

-Note: This is currently a personal proof-of-concept project, and is NOT affiliated with any of the organizations listed above.
+Note: This is currently a personal proof-of-concept project, and is not affiliated with any of the organizations listed above.
 (Though they are all awesome, and totally worth checking out.)

+## Breaking change in version 0.7.0-alpha.1 and above

+You must now import both JsonSchemaFormModule and a framework module.
+(Don't worry, it's easy.)
+For full details, see 'To install from NPM and use in your own project', below.

 ## Check out the live demo and play with the examples